mild-blue/clockify-automation/README.md

   users in one workspace, and you want to export just one
 - `From` - from when start exporting the data in format `YYYY-MM-DD`
 - `To` - end date for data export in format `YYYY-MM-DD`
-- `DeleteExistingFrom` - delete all entries from Clockify starting from the `From` date (*NOTE: that it even deletes entries with date `>= To`*)
+- `DeleteExistingFrom` - if `true`, it deletes all entries from Clockify starting from the `From` date (*NOTE: that it even deletes entries with date `>= To`*)
-- `DryRun` - if true, it does not export data to Clockify, just prints them to console
+- `DryRun` - if `true`, it does not export data to Clockify, just prints them to console

 #### Example config